Thomas and the Magic Railroad

-Plans for an original Thomas & Friends film started with Paramount Pictures, but were not carried through.
-Shortly afterward, Destination Films began funding the project and production started in 1998.
-Filming took place at the Strasburg Rail Road, in Pennsylvania, in Toronto, Canada, and on the Isle of Man.
-The film underwent extensive editing following poor test screenings, resulting in the removal of the majority of scenes featuring Doug Lennox's character P.T.
-Boomer – who was originally intended to be the story's primary antagonist – and the recasting of several voice actors.

-Thomas and the Magic Railroad premiered at the Odeon Leicester Square in the United Kingdom on July 9, 2000.
-It was panned by critics upon release, mainly from the UK where Shining Time Station had not been broadcast, with criticism of the acting, plot, special effects, and lack of fidelity to its source material.
+Thomas and the Magic Railroad premiered on July 9, 2000.
+It received overwhelmingly negative reviews from critics upon release, with criticism of the acting, plot, special effects, and lack of fidelity to its source material.
 The film was a box office bomb, grossing $19.7 million worldwide against a production budget of $19 million; Allcroft resigned from her company in September 2000 due to the film's poor performance.
 HiT Entertainment acquired the company two years later, including the television rights to Thomas.
-As of October 2020, a second theatrical live-action/animated Thomas & Friends film is in development at Mattel Films, a division of Mattel, the current owner of HiT Entertainment, with Marc Forster serving as director.
+As of October 2020, a second theatrical live-action animated Thomas & Friends film is in development at Mattel Films, a division of Mattel, the current owner of HiT Entertainment, with Marc Forster serving as director.